 Having strong relationships with all of your key stakeholders is essential.
 While this can’t always be done ahead of time, in the midst of a crisis it is critical and you need to make sure your handling approach takes this into account.

-Disseminating information to your key stakeholders is therefore a priority.
-This is what prevents false information spreading and makes sure that they feel informed and re-assured.
+Disseminating information to your key stakeholders is, therefore, a priority.
+This is what prevents false information from spreading and makes sure that they feel informed and re-assured.

 Make sure you have an up-to-date list of the key external contacts in your organisation.
 Take time to not only identify your stakeholders but also make contact with them and build a relationship.
 This will make things far easier when a crisis hits and the pressure is on.